Infinite Frontier Year Twenty (Part 2)

 _____________________________________________________________________________

-<<< Rebirth Era Year 20 (Part 1) <<< ||| >>> Infinite Frontier Era Year 21 (Part 1) >>>
+<<< Infinite Frontier Era Year 20 (Part 1) <<< ||| >>> Infinite Frontier Era Year 21 (Part 1) >>>

 _____________________________________________________________________________

-1. [1]COLLIN COLSHER / MIKE: In Robin Vol. 3 #5, Red Hood wields what appears to be a handgun, although he then clearly states that he’s only shooting tranquilizers, presumably making the handgun actually some sort of dart gun.
+1. [1]COLLIN COLSHER / MIKE THOMPSON: In Robin Vol. 3 #5, Red Hood wields what appears to be a handgun, although he then clearly states that he’s only shooting tranquilizers, presumably making the handgun actually some sort of dart gun.
 Of course, we shouldn’t forget that Red Hood gave up using lethal force (and using handguns in particular) ever since the “Cheer” arc a few months ago.
 We can either regard Red Hood’s use of a handgun as a continuity error or we can lean into the idea that it’s simply a dart gun (and therefore, he is not breaking his own rule).
 In any case, this item featuring Robin versus the Bat-Family must go here, shortly before the upcoming Batman: Fear State – Alpha #1.

 2. [2]COLLIN COLSHER: Starting in September 2021, DC and Webtoon began releasing the Eisner-nominated series Batman: Wayne Family Adventures (a digital comic, later collected in print format).
 While many have called this the best Batman series of all time, it is non-canon.
 Similarly, in 2022, DC and Webtoon began releasing the digital comic series Red Hood: Outlaws, which is also non-canon.